-Easy Cube Stuffing is the simple side you need for your Thanksgiving dinner.
+Easy Cube Stuffing is the simplest side for Thanksgiving dinner.
 Made with comforting flavors from rosemary, sage, thyme, and chicken broth.

 EASY CUBE STUFFING

-Stuffing might just be my favorite Thanksgiving side dish.
+Stuffing might just be the most popular Thanksgiving side dish.
 No, Mashed Potatoes.
 Or maybe Cranberry Sauce.
-It’s too hard to choose they’re all so good!
-But, Thanksgiving Stuffing is definitely up there.
+It’s too hard to choose because they’re all so good!
+However, Thanksgiving Stuffing is definitely up there.

 The minimal ingredients and easy directions make Easy Cube Stuffing a real life-saver on a busy Thanksgiving Day.
 You can even make homemade Stuffing ahead of time and have it waiting in the fridge while you prep the rest of Thanksgiving Dinner.
 Another option is making Slow Cooker Stuffing early in the morning and having it cook throughout the day.